momentphp/docs/web/README.md

 ## Bundle inheritance

 Application can use multiple bundles.
-The order in in which bundles are loaded matters.
-Components from previous bundle can be overriden in next bundle in chain.
+The order in which bundles are loaded matters.
+Components from previous bundle can be overriden by next bundle in chain.
 To illustrate this process let's assume that application loads two bundles:

 ```php